On the Equilibrium of Planes: Book one

-Let us assume that lines and weights are constructed to obey the rule using a common measure (or unit) N, and at a ratio of four to three.
+Let us assume that lines and weights are constructed to obey the rule using a common measure (or unit) n and in a 4:3 ratio.
 Now, double the length of ED by duplicating the longer arm on the left, and the shorter arm on the right.

 For demonstration's sake, reorder the lines so that CD is adjacent to LE (the two red lines together), and juxtapose with the original (as below):

-It is clear that both lines are double the length of the original line ED, that LH has its centre at E, and that HK has its centre at D. Note, additionally, that EH (which is equal to CD) carries the common measure (or unit) N an exact number of times, as does EC and, by extension, CH.
+It is clear that both lines are double the length of the original line ED, that LH has its centre at E, and that HK has its centre at D. Note, additionally, that EH (which is equal to CD) carries the common measure (or unit) n an exact number of times, as does EC and, by extension, CH.
 It remains then to prove that A applied at E, and B applied at D, will have their centre of gravity at C.

-Therefore, as the ratio of LH to HK has doubled the original distances CD and EC, similarly divide the magnitudes A and B into a ratio of eight to six (a transformation that conserves their original ratio of four to three), and align them so that the A units (red) are centred on E, while the B units (blue) are centred on D.
+Therefore, as the ratio of LH to HK has doubled the original lengths CD and EC, similarly divide the magnitudes A and B into a 8:6 ratio (a transformation that conserves their original ratio of 4:3), and align them so that the A units (red) are centred on E, while the B units (blue) are centred on D.

 Now, since an even number of equal weights, equally spaced, have their centre of gravity between the two middle weights, A is in fact applied at E, and B at D, as the proposition requires.
-Further, the total system consists of an even number of equal weights equally distributed, and, therefore, following the same law, C must be the centre of gravity of the full system.
-Thus, the system does not incline but is in equilibrium.
+Further, the total system consists of an even number of equal weights equally distributed, and, therefore, following the same principle, C must be the centre of gravity of the full system.
+Thus, the system does not incline but is in equilibrium at lengths inversely proportional to the weights or 3:4 ratio.

 Book two

 The main objective of book two of On the Equilibrium of Planes is the determination of the centre of gravity of any part of a parabolic segment, as shown in Proposition 8.

 The book begins with a simpler proof of the law of the lever in Proposition 1, making reference to results found in Quadrature of the Parabola.
-Archimedes proves the next seven propositions by combining the concept of centre of gravity and the properties of the parabola dealt with in book one of On the Equilibrium of Planes.
-More importantly, he infers that two parabolas equal in area have their centre of gravity equidistant from some point, and later substitutes their areas with rectangles of equal area.
+Archimedes proves the next seven propositions by combining the concept of centre of gravity and the properties of the parabola with the results previously found in On the Equilibrium of Planes I. Specifically, he infers that two parabolas that are equal in area have their centre of gravity equidistant from some point, and later substitutes their areas with rectangles of equal area.

 The last two propositions, Propositions 9 and 10, are rather obtuse but focus on the determination of the centre of gravity of a figure cut off from any parabolic segment by a frustum.